Same-day Filing

 Depending on how much you make, you might have different tax forms to submit.
 Keeping up with these is the trickiest part of operating your business in California.

-Who is an LLC Best For?
+Who Is an LLC Best For?

 An LLC is a great option for someone seeking to protect their personal assets, who wants a flexible management team structure, and is looking to avoid unnecessary red tape when creating their business.
 If you’re expecting a certain level of gross income, or are hoping to attract more investors, a corporation might be a better choice.
 However, it never hurts to start as an LLC and shift entity types in the future.